MostafaNasiri/AndroidFileChooser/README.md

     <li>Select Directory Button's Background</li>
   </ul>
 <h2>How to Use</h2>
-If you want the default look for your file/directory chooser you can simply implement FileChooserDialog.ChooserListener in your class and create an instance of FileChooserDialog.Builder and then show the dialog:</p>
+<p>If you want the default look for your file/directory chooser you can simply implement FileChooserDialog.ChooserListener in your class and create an instance of FileChooserDialog.Builder and then show the dialog:</p>
 ```java
 FileChooserDialog.Builder builder = new FileChooserDialog.Builder(FileChooserDialog.ChooserType.FILE_CHOOSER, this);
 ```